1977 NCAA Skiing Championships

-The 1977 NCAA Skiing Championships were contested in Winter Park, Colorado at the 24th annual NCAA-sanctioned ski tournament to determine the individual and team national champions of men's collegiate downhill skiing, cross-country skiing, and ski jumping in the United States.
+The 1977 NCAA Skiing Championships were contested in Winter Park, Colorado from March 2–5, 1977 at the 24th annual NCAA-sanctioned ski tournament to determine the individual and team national champions of men's collegiate downhill skiing, cross-country skiing, and ski jumping in the United States.

 Five-time defending champions Colorado, coached by Bill Marolt, once again claimed the team national championship, finishing 24.5 points ahead of Wyoming in the standings.
 This was the eighth title for the Buffaloes.

 Venue

 This year's championships were contested at the Winter Park Resort in Winter Park, Colorado.

 This was the fourth time Winter Park hosted the championships, previously hosting in 1972, 1959, and 1956.